 Dermabrasion Not to be confused with microdermabrasion, dermabrasion involves the surgical removal of the skin's outer layer, using instruments that ablade or scrape away the epidermis, which can lighten acne scars.
 The process helps replace older skin with smoother, fresher skin - but it is more invasive than microdermabrasion.

 Laser Resurfacing Another method of scar treatment is via laser resurfacing with either an ablative or non-ablative laser.
 The high-energy light of the laser helps to burn off portions of skin damaged by acne.
 Similar treatment options are available, such as intense pulsed light IPL therapy.

 Chemical Peels Chemical peels are a method of chemically removing layers of skin that have been damaged by acne.
 There are different levels of such peels to address varying degrees of scarring.
 Superficial peels are better suited for minor pigmentation issues whereas medium or deep chemical peels can provide dramatic results for patients with severely pitted skin.
 The layer of skin that has been chemically removed is often replaced with a softer and clearer layer of skin, although those results may take several months to realize.

-Punch Grafts Acne scars that are deep can also be treated with a punch graft procedure, whereby the skin is punched in a circular fashion to remove each acne scar.
-The treated area is next replaced with non-scarred skin, which is oftentimes excised from the rear of the earlobe or another part of the patient's body.
+Punch Grafts Deep acne scars can also be treated with a punch graft procedure, whereby the skin is punched circularly to remove each acne scar.
+The treated area is next replaced with non-scarred skin, which is often excised from the rear of the earlobe or another part of the patient's body.